 I am not interested in just being my client’s massage therapist; I want to be part of their wellness team.
 One of the ways I accomplish this is by listening and acting in response.
 There are generally three aspects that influence wellbeing: personal health, financial health (not my arena), and family/relationships.
-So I note anything, appropriate, that a client has voiced a concern over.
+So I note anything appropriate that a client has voiced concern over.
 I tap into my vast library of resources and make them available for their use.
-This can be as simple as emailing yoga poses, upcoming workshops, stretches, or a smoothie recipe that I love etc. Sometimes I show them a self care massage technique that they can use for themselves or a child that is in sports.
-One of my favorite things is providing samples of aromatherapy synergies, for example BIOTONE has a large assortment that can accommodate any number of concerns.
-All these actions say the same thing: I heard you and I care about your wellbeing beyond just the treatment room.
+This can be as simple as emailing yoga poses, upcoming workshops, stretches, or a smoothie recipe that I love, etc. Sometimes I show them a self-care massage technique that they can use for themselves or a child in sports.
+One of my favorite things is providing samples of aromatherapy synergies.
+For example, BIOTONE has a large assortment that can accommodate any number of concerns.
+All these actions say the same thing: I heard you, and I care about your wellbeing beyond just the treatment room.

 Let’s face it, things trend.
-I love providing Spa parties but after 20 years I am retiring them from my menu.
-I am however replacing it with Wellness Soirées.
-There are a lot of similarities between the two including the therapeutic spa treatments.
-The real difference is the inclusion of self care education.
-Today’s client wants experiences that enhance their wellbeing and target real concerns: muscle & joint health, anti- aging, stress relief and wellness.
-This is a trend that has been gradually taking hold in the Resort spa arena but I believe it translates to all settings including salons and therapy offices.
-This year I am also implementing a Wellness guild where clients are invited to attend intimate events where they can experience express spa treatments while learning about self care skills including aromatherapy.
-Attendees will receive certificates for a featured spa enhancement on their massages that month and discounts on self care tools/products.
-I will be inviting other wellness based businesses to participate as we progress.
+I love providing Spa parties, but after 20 years, I am retiring them from my menu.
+I am, however, replacing it with Wellness Soirées.
+There are a lot of similarities between the two, including the therapeutic spa treatments.
+The real difference is the inclusion of self-care education.
+Today’s client wants experiences that enhance their wellbeing and target real concerns: muscle & joint health, anti-aging, stress relief, and wellness.
+This trend has been gradually taking hold in the Resort spa arena, but I believe it translates to all settings, including salons and therapy offices.
+This year I am also implementing a Wellness guild where clients are invited to attend intimate events to experience express spa treatments while learning about self-care skills, including aromatherapy.
+Attendees will receive certificates for a featured spa enhancement on their massages that month and discounts on self-care tools/products.
+I will be inviting other wellness-based businesses to participate as we progress.

 I will be going over this concept in detail in my classes at the 2015 World Massage Festival this summer.
 So if you’re interested don’t miss it: